Dr Fiona Kennedy

 - Location: Level 10 Worsley Building

-I am a Research Fellow within the division of Primary Care, Palliative Care and Public Health within Leeds Institute of Health Sciences (LIHS).
-I am currently working on a Yorkshire Cancer Research funded study called APPROACH which is exploring the use of a mobile app supportive intervention to encourage cancer patients during/after treatment to develop habits around physical activity.
+I am a Senior Research Fellow within the division of Primary Care, Palliative Care and Public Health within Leeds Institute of Health Sciences (LIHS).
+I am currently the project manager on a Yorkshire Cancer Research funded RCT called APPROACH which is exploring the use of a mobile app supportive intervention to encourage cancer patients to develop effective habits around increased physical activity.

 Prior to this role, I was a member of the Patient Reported Outcomes Group (based at St James’ Hospital, within the section of Patient Centred Outcomes Research, Leeds Institute of Medical Research, (LIMR)) from January 2014, where I led several projects funded by Cancer Research UK and Yorkshire Cancer Research exploring the development, introduction and evaluation of electronic patient reported outcomes (ePRO) in cancer clinical care.